adobe/spectrum-web-components/packages/picker/README.md

 #### Pending

 When in pending state, `<sp-picker>` elements will not respond to click events and will be delivered with a `<sp-progress-circle>` to visually outline that it is pending.
 It will not toggle open or display its `<sp-menu-item>` descendants until the attribute is removed.
+Use the `pending-label` attribute to customize the pending text for assoistive technology, which is set to `Pending` by default.

 <sp-tabs selected="standard-pending" auto label="Pending states">
 <sp-tab value="standard-pending">Pending, standard</sp-tab>